cs4241-20a/a1-gettingstarted/README.md

 ### Design Achievements
 - **Used the Kufam and Grandstander Font from Google Fonts**: I used kufam for the p sections and Grandstander for h1.
-- **Create a color palette using color.adobe.com.**: I used the colors below for my website.
+- **Create a color palette using color.adobe.com.**: I used the colors that can be found in a screensot in the assests file for my website.
    These colors were used for each section an one of them for the background color.